From the classroom the patient

 The Standardized Patient Program at the School Medicine offers students the opportunity to practice clinical, communication, and work skills with people trained to play the role of a patient, family member, or companion.

 Each academic year , an average 70 people between the ages of 18 and 76 academic year in our program.
-Employees and students from the University of Navarra from different Degrees, with the exception of Medicine and Master's Degree, as well as students from the Senior Program, have collaborated.
+Employees and students from the university collaborate, as well as staff the institution.

 Do you want to be a standardized patient?

-Simulated or standardized patients areindividuals who do not suffer from the disease but simulate it.
+Simulated or standardized patients are individuals who simulate having a specific illness.
 They can play the role of a patient or a patient's family member.
-In this way, students practice their interview skills in the enquiry the management of clinical situations in a simulated environment.
+In this way, students practice their interview skills enquiry handle clinical situations in a simulated environment.

-Standardized patients can be students or employees of the University of Navarra, as well as staff , with priority given to those who have basic theater skills.
-To participate, the requirement is professor do not know the students who will be participating in the activity.
+Standardized patients can be students or employees of the University of Navarra, as well as staff .
+To qualify, they must not know the students who will be participating in the professor activity.

 The PEs sign a confidentiality agreement regarding their participation in the simulations.